-At that point i like to discourage you from consuming, buying or recommending this so call most ‘luxurious’ coffee.
-The poor Civet cats are looked away under terrible circumstances and have to suffer because some people (think) the love digested and excreted coffee beens.
+At that point, I like to discourage you from consuming, buying or recommending this so call most ‘luxurious’ coffee.
+The poor Civet cats have looked away under terrible circumstances and have to suffer because some people (think) the love digested and excreted coffee beans.
 The suffering of the civet cats

 Tangkoko-Batuangus-Dua Saudara National Park.
-This national park offers an excellent introduction into the unique Sulawesi fauna.
-There are many endemic species, like the midget buffalo Anoa, the boar-like Babirusa with its impressive tusks, and the tiny Tarsiers with their huge eyes, but also egret monkeys, hornbills and fruit bats.
+This national park offers an excellent introduction to the unique Sulawesi fauna.
+There are many endemic species, like the midget buffalo Anoa, the boar-like Babirusa with its impressive tusks, and the tiny Tarsiers with their huge eyes, but also egret monkeys, hornbills, and fruit bats.
 Visitors can stay at an eco-lodge or simple hotels near the park.

-South- Sulawesi Makassar – The capital of south Sulawesi was at the under the dutch training company “Vereinigte Ostindische Kompanie“ the central turnover spot for spices.
-The resorted dutch Fort Rotterdam, with a museum is worth while seeing and is a witness of that time.
-Even till today there is trading in the old harbour and the old Bugis- schooner are heavily loaded with wood, cement and all kind of products for eastern islands.
+South- Sulawesi Makassar – The capital of South Sulawesi was at the under the Dutch training company “Vereinigte Ostindische Kompanie“ the central turnover spot for spices.
+The resorted dutch Fort Rotterdam, with a museum, is worthwhile seeing and is a witness of that time.
+Even till today, there is trading in the old harbor and the old Bugis- schooner are heavily loaded with wood, cement and all kind of products for eastern islands.

-Bira – if you are interested in boat- building you should make your way to Bird and stop on the southern spit of Sulawesi.
-Since hundred of years the schooners where built here right on the beach.
-Construction plans do not exist, experience and drawing by eye is enough for the old rise of sailors, traders and boat builders.
+Bira – if you are interested in a boat- building you should make your way to Bird and stop on the southern spit of Sulawesi.
+Since hundreds of years, the schooners were built here right on the beach.
+Construction plans do not exist, experience and drawing by eye are enough for the old rise of sailors, traders and boat builders.

 Tanah Toraja – North of Makassar lives the rise of Toraja, famous for there ritual cremation.
-The sometimes take a hole week, with hundreds of guest to welcome and feed.
+The sometimes take a whole week, with hundreds of guest to welcome and feed.
 Therefore the slaughter water buffalo and pigs.
-All those gifts should ensure a happy transition of the dead to paradise.
-In this lovely area you always encounter fertile rice paddies, coco plantains and also wood figures, warden of the dead.
+All those gifts should ensure a happy transition from the dead to paradise.
+In this lovely area, you always encounter fertile rice paddies, coco plantains and also wood figures, warden of the dead.

 Diving information.: Bunaken Nationalpark – This park offers extraordinary diving experiences for beginners as well as for experts.
 You encounter sharks mackerels and tuna swarms.

-Lembeh – Even diving experts are amazed about the mud or sludge diving in northeast.
-Bizarre, colourful and many different microorganism creatures of the ocean live here.
-For instance the Ambon- scorpionfish, seahorse and the endemic Banggai-Kardinalfish.
+Lembeh – Even diving experts are amazed about the mud or sludge diving in the northeast.
+Bizarre, colorful and many different microorganism creatures of the ocean live here.
+For instance the Ambon- scorpionfish, seahorse and the endemic Banggai-Cardinalfish.